iemilov/caafs-platform/README.md

 ```
 npm install
 ```
-4. Change the configuration parameters in [config.js](https://github.com/iemilov/Caarth-Platform-Playground/blob/master/api/config.js)
+4. **Change the configuration parameters in [config.js](https://github.com/iemilov/Caarth-Platform-Playground/blob/master/api/config.js)**

 Copy the whole content from config.js and store it separtely as backup.
 You will need it in this state for the final cloud deployment.
-But in order to start the application locally you should replace everywhere the "process.env" part with the real parameters created in the configuratioon steps.
+But in order to start the application locally you should replace everywhere the "process.env" part with the real parameters created in the [configuratioon steps](https://github.com/iemilov/Caarth-Platform-Playground/wiki#create-storage-account).
 For example:

 ```
 replace config.connectionString = process.env['endpointIoTHuB'] WITH config.connectionString = 'conn string from Step 9'
 ```

-5. Start the application:
+5. **Start the application**:

 ```
 npm start
 ```

    If you have done everything correct, you should be able to access the API app on:

 ```
 localhost:8001/docs
 ```

-6. Test the application:
+6. **Test the application**:

    After the initial deployment an admin username "admin@mail.com" is automatic created.
 In order to use the exposed APIs you will need to get a token first.
 Make a post request to http://localhost:8001/api/login.
 You are free to use any tool for testing RESTful APIs.
 If you want it to test it on the browser ogo to http://localhost:8001/docs/#!/Users/loginPost an put the following body in the authentication text box:

 ```
 {